slaimon/invaders/README.md

 ## Building

-I successfully compiled the game on both Linux (using gcc) and Windows (using mingw-gcc).

-Make sure you have SDL3 installed (see the following section).
-Then, run the following commands from the project's root directory:
+Make sure you have [SDL3](https://libsdl.org/) installed.
+Then, run the following commands from the project's root directory.
+This will create the release package in `build/release`.

 ```bash
 mkdir build